 Reception and identification procedures on the islands

+Situation upon arrival in CCAC

 At the early stages of the implementation of the EU-Türkiye Statement, individuals arriving on the Eastern Aegean islands and thus subject to the Statement, were systematically and indiscriminately detained.
 Such measure was imposed either de facto, under the pretext of a decision restricting the individual’s freedom within the premises of the RIC for a period of maximum 25 days, or under a deportation decision together with a detention order.
 This differs from the “geographical restriction” on the island, mentioned below.

-In practiceXXX , those arriving on the Eastern Aegean islands and falling under the EU-Türkiye Statement are subject to a “restriction of freedom of movement” decision issued by the Head of the RICRIC.
-The decision is revoked once the registration by the RIC is completed.
-A ‘restriction of freedom of movement’ is imposed to newcomers, preventing applicants from exiting the RIC until their registration and identification by the RIS.
-At the same time, upon arrival, a removal decision “based on the readmission procedure” and a pre-removal detention order are issued by the competent Police Directorate upon arrival, parallel to the decision of the Head of the RIC.
-The removal decision and detention order are suspended by a “postponement of deportation” decision of the General Regional Police Director.
-The latter decision imposes a geographical restriction, ordering the individual not to leave the island and to reside – in most cases – in the RIC or another accommodation facility on the island until the end of the asylum procedure.
+In practice every person arriving on the Eastern Aegean islands must be brought by the Police of the Coast Guard to the nearest of the five island CCAC for the purposes of identification.
+The authorities highlight that almost all people entering the CCAC apply for asylum in Greece and are thereby entitled to the rights of asylum seekers.
+Newcomers in the CCAC are subject to a “restriction of freedom of movement” decision issued by the Head of the RIS, preventing them from exiting the site,until their registration and identification by the RIS.
+The decision is revoked once the registration by the RIS is completed.

-Once the asylum application is lodged, the same geographical restriction pursuant to Decision 1140/2019 of the Minister of Citizen Protection, is applied by the Asylum Service as well as by the RIS, by including relevant marking on the International Protection Applicant Card.
+Once the asylum application is registered by RIS, ta geographical restriction pursuant to Decision 1140/2019 of the Minister of Citizen Protection, is applied by the Asylum Service as well as by the RIS, by including relevant marking on the International Protection Applicant Card.
 For more details on the geographical limitation on the Greek Eastern Aegean Islands, see Reception Conditions, Freedom of movement.
 It is due to this practice of indiscriminate and en masse imposition of the geographical limitation measures to newly arrived persons on the islands that a significant deterioration of the living conditions on the islands has occurred.

-Following criticism by national and international organisations and actors, and due to limited capacity to maintain and run closed facilities on the islands with high population numbers, the “restriction of freedom” as a de facto detention measure was no longer applied in the RICs, as of the end of 2016, with the exception of Kos.
+Meanwhile in cases of people travelling by their own means to the islands for the purposes of registering an asylum claim encounter serious difficulties, face either a denial of registration on grounds of lack of competence (e.g. Kos) or even detention, continued even after their claim has been registered (e.g. Lesvos).

+Situation upon arrival in CCACs

-Although the Rule of Procedure of Closed Controlled Access Centres on the islands does not provide for a blanket prohibition of exit, the regime of de facto detention has been reintroduced in practice since the implementation of the CCAC.
-According to the Asylum Code, this ‘restriction of liberty’ which amounts to de facto detention shall not exceed 25 days from the day of arrival in the RIC or CCAC, Also, the ‘restriction of liberty’ is provided in the Law by way of exception.
+Although the Rule of Procedure of Closed Controlled Access Centres on the islands does not provide for a blanket prohibition of exit, the regime of de facto detention has been reintroduced in practice since the implementation of the CCAC According to the Asylum Code, this ‘restriction of liberty’ which amounts to de facto detention shall not exceed 25 days from the day of arrival in the RIC or CCAC, Also, the ‘restriction of liberty’ is provided in the Law by way of exception.
 However, upon arrival, newcomers are placed under arbitrary restriction of liberty until their registration by the RIS is concluded.
 Until then, people are denied exit from the CCAC and in most cases they are restricted in the so-called ‘waiting areas’, in which dire and substandard condition prevail.
-According to GCR observations, in certain cases, the imposition of restriction of liberty was not waived before the exhaustion of 25-days period, although the registration of newcomers might have been concluded.
-This practice continued in 2024.